MattPahuta/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 65: March 24, Thursday

+**Today's Progress**: Spent some time getting through the JavaScript algorithm challenges over at free code camp and started in on the next Scrimba solo project; A movie watchlist creator using the Open Movie DB API and local storage.

+**Thoughts** This movie watchlist project looks like it's going to be fun but I'll need to brush up again on utilizing local storage.
+I remember it's fairly simple but I just haven't used it that frequently.
+It'll be good practice all around.

 ### Day 64: March 23, Wednesday

 **Today's Progress**: Finished the card game tutorial over at scrimba, working with API data and some basic DOM manipulation.